0xyoy/simsim6800/README.md

 ## (SIMple SIMulator 6800)

-As the name suggests, this is a simple Motorola 6800 simulator.
-Intended for educational use.
+as the name suggests, this is a simple Motorola 6800 simulator - intended for educational use

+NOT finished